flinker-app/docsfx/docs/faq-ifc-viewer.md

 ## Can the IFC Viewer also be added as a tab in Microsoft Teams?

 Absolutely!
 We have developed the Microsoft Teams Add-On **"Open IFC Viewer"** so you can add the IFC Viewer as a tab in Microsoft Teams with just one click.
-However, adding Add-Ons or apps in Microsoft Teams must be allowed by your organization.
+However, adding Apps or apps in Microsoft Teams must be allowed by your organization.
 A quick guide on how to add the IFC Viewer as a new tab can be found here.
 If your company does not yet allow adding apps from the Microsoft Teams App Store, please contact your IT administrators.

 ## How can I embed the IFC Viewer in Microsoft Teams if my organization does not allow adding apps from the App Store?